ObiAmal/political-research/basic-demographics.md

 Above-right is an image from a Harvard Business Study, [Norton and Ariely 2011](https://www.hbs.edu/faculty/Publication%20Files/Norton_Michael_Building%20a%20better%20America%20One%20wealth%20quintile%20at%20a%20time_4c575dff-fe1d-4002-b61a-1227d08b71be.pdf), which shows the extreme differences between (1) the actual wealth distribution, (2) the public's perception of the wealth distribution, and (3) the public's perception of the optimal wealth distribution.

+Other punchy statistics:
+* According to [the EPI](https://www.epi.org/publication/ceo-compensation-2018/), "CEO compensation has grown 940% since 1978".
+In contrast, the typical worker's compensation has grown just 12%.
+This leads to a situation where CEOs make 278 times as much as the average worker.
+* MotherJones has created articles with punchy graphics [here](https://www.motherjones.com/politics/2011/02/income-inequality-in-america-chart-graph/), [here](https://www.motherjones.com/politics/2011/10/one-percent-income-inequality-ows/), and [here](https://www.motherjones.com/politics/2011/04/taxes-richest-americans-charts-graph/), but a more nuanced discussion of the means by which economic inequality is perpetuated will happen in the "Classism" and "Capitalism and Economics" chapters.

 ## Political Demographics

 According to [2018 polls](https://www.pewresearch.org/politics/2018/03/20/1-trends-in-party-affiliation-among-demographic-groups/), 50% of Americans lean Democrat, compared to 42% who lean Republican.
 However, only 33% of the population identify *precisely* as Democrats and only 26% identify *precisely* as Republicans (37% are independent).
 Since 1994, the percentage of Democrats hasn’t changed, but the percentage of independents has risen by 7% (the percentage of Republicans has dropped by 7%).